In This Article

 "Benzoyl peroxide is a topical medication that kills acne-causing bacteria.
 It works very quickly, and most people see results in as early as five days," says Kauvar.
 "It works to reduce pimples and pustules because of its bactericidal properties."

-Salicylic acid targets the different causes of acne rather than the acne itself.
+Salicylic acid, on the other hand, targets the different causes of acne rather than the acne itself.
 "Salicylic acid does not kill bacteria," she says.
 "Salicylic acid, a beta hydroxyl acid, works at dissolving away dead skin cells on the skin surface and in the pores, which become clogged with acne.
 The combination of increased oil, dead skin cell accumulation that clogs pores, and bacteria contributes to acne.
 It also removes surface oil and evens out skin texture."

 "A common problem in patients with acne is that they layer on too many products too often hoping to clear their acne faster, but they slow down their recovery when skin irritation develops," says Kauvar.
 "It can be irritating, and some people quickly develop redness and irritation."